 See, here is what I want to get across.
 It is not wrong to have strong opinions and live your life in the way the Lord has called your family to, but it becomes a problem when we put our standards on other families and judge them because they are not doing it our way.
 The problem is a problem because we see our way as the only right way.
 When we judge and criticize wrongly- you know what – we’re in sin.

 We’ve just become those self-righteous Pharisees – not pretty.

 Don’t Raise a Pharisee

 It is so important to not just hang around people that are just like us.
 Take the time to know other believers that think differently than you and live differently than you.
 Learn about Christians in other countries and how they live.
-Express your opinions but do it with a loving attitude and you may even have a change of mind in an area you feel strongly on.
-The Lord has softened my heart over the years to many areas that I used to think very legalistically.
-My standard used to have to be everyone's standard.
-Not fun and not pretty but I can give thanks to the Lord opening my eyes to the beautiful diversity we have in the body of Christ.
+Express your opinions but do it with a loving attitude, and you may even have a change of mind in an area you feel strongly on.
+The Lord has softened my heart over the years in many areas that I used to think about very legalistically.
+My standard used to have to be everyone’s standard.
+Not fun and not pretty, but I can give thanks to the Lord for opening my eyes to the beautiful diversity we have in the body of Christ.

 Loving Each Other

-May we give thanks to our Lord and Savior Jesus Christ who forgives us and offers us great mercy for all the times we judge and criticize wrongly.
-Let's pray that He will continue to open our eyes to sinful, wrongful judging and criticizing of others.
-Pray that our prideful, self-righteous attitudes will be torn down and He will continue to mold us more and more into His likeness.
-May we be praying for a humble, tenderhearted, kindness and love towards others.
+May we give thanks to our Lord and Savior, Jesus Christ, who forgives us and offers us great mercy for all the times we judge and criticize wrongly.
+Let’s pray that He will continue to open our eyes to sinful, wrongful judging and criticizing of others.
+Pray that our prideful, self-righteous attitudes will be torn down, and He will continue to mold us more and more into His likeness.
+May we be praying to be humble, tenderhearted, kind, and loving toward others.